Find Trade Colleges

 Read full report on Precision Metal Working at Pennsylvania College of Technology

-Triangle Tech - Bethlehem did quite well in this year’s ranking of the best places for precision metal working students to get a associate degree.
-It came in at #8 on the list.
-Located in the city of Bethlehem, Triangle Tech - Bethlehem is a private for-profit college with a small student population.
+Triangle Tech - Bethlehem landed the #8 spot in the 2023 rankings for the best value associate degree precision metal working programs.
+Located in the city of Bethlehem, Triangle Tech - Bethlehem is a private for-profit college with a fairly small student population.

-Pittsburgh Technical College came in at #9 in this year’s edition of the Best Value Precision Metal Working Associate Degree Schools in the Middle Atlantic Region ranking.
+With a ranking of #9, Pittsburgh Technical College did quite well on this year’s best value schools for precision metal working students working on their associate degree.
 Located in the rural area of Oakdale, Pittsburgh Technical College is a private not-for-profit college with a small student population.

-Alfred State College came in at #10 in this year’s edition of the Best Value Precision Metal Working Associate Degree Schools in the Middle Atlantic Region ranking.
+Alfred State College ranked #10 on this year’s Best Value Precision Metal Working Associate Degree Schools in the Middle Atlantic Region list.
 Alfred State is a small public school located in the remote town of Alfred.

-The average tuition and fees for an out-of-state undergraduate student at Alfred State are $15,937 a year.
-The average monthly payment of a loan this size is about $220, assuming that the borrower is on a 10-year repayment plan.
+Alfred State undergraduate students pay an average of $15,942 in tuition and fees each year.
+After completing their Associate Degree, precision metal working graduates from Alfred State carry an average student debtload of $10,987.
+The average monthly payment of a loan this size is about $353, assuming that the borrower is on a 10-year repayment plan.

 State | Degrees Awarded |